RajSaini23/Pickuplinesultra.com/README.md

 -   **High-Quality UI/UX**: A professional design with smooth animations, a custom splash screen, and a themeable interface (light/dark modes).
 -   **Progressive Web App (PWA)**: Fully installable on user devices with offline access to cached content.
 -   **Interactive Quote Cards**: Users can swipe through quotes, copy them, bookmark favorites, and share them as clean, branded images.
---   **Cross-Platform**: A single codebase that runs on the web, as a desktop PWA, and as a native app on iOS and Android.
-+   **Cross-Platform**: A single codebase that runs on the web, as a desktop PWA, and as a native app on iOS and Android.
+-   **Cross-Platform**: A single codebase that runs on the web, as a desktop PWA, and as a native app on iOS and Android.

 ---